 A board of directors, elected by our members, appoints our president, executive director, and district superintendents.
-These leaders form an executive team that provides leadership to district board members and congregational pastors, leaders, and members.
+These leaders form an executive team that provides leadership to district board members, local pastors and leaders, and members.
 We all work together to fulfill our Christ-given roles and purposes.

-Therefore, the General Conference as a whole is responsible for ministries that individual congregations can’t do themselves.
-In addition to the three General Conference Ministries (Publications, Missions, and Artios Christian College), the Conference provides unifying identity, vision, and focus for our church.
-This creates the Christ-centered environment in which all of us may thrive.
+In addition to the three General Conference Ministries (Publications, Missions, and Artios Christian College), the Conference provides unifying identity, vision, and focus for local churches.
+This creates a Christ-centered environment in which all of us may thrive.